 His solution has the drawback that it places so many subscript restrictions on what can refer to what.
 It is unfortunate that the Russell hierarchy is so severe that it requires even the apparently harmless self-referential sentences “This sentence is in English” and “This sentence is not in Italian” to be syntactically ill-formed.
 Bothered by this, Tarski took a different approach to the Liar Paradox.

 Reflection on the Liar Paradox suggests that either informal English (or any other natural language) is not semantically closed or, if it is semantically closed as it appears to be, then it is inconsistent—assuming for the moment that it does make sense to apply the term “inconsistent” to a natural language with a vague structure.
 Because of the vagueness of natural language, Tarski quit trying to find the paradox-free structure within natural languages and concentrated on developing formal languages that did not allow the deduction of a contradiction, but which diverge from natural language “as little as possible.”
 Many other philosophers of logic have not drawn Tarski’s pessimistic conclusion (about not being able to solve the Liar Paradox for natural language).
 W. V. O. Quine, in particular, argued that informal English can be considered to implicitly contain the hierarchy of Tarski’s metalanguages.
-This hierarchy is the tool Tarski used to solve the Liar Paradox for formal languages.
+This hierarchy is the tool Tarski used to solve the Liar Paradox for formal languages, although he gave no other justification for distinguishing a language from its metalanguage.

 One virtue of Tarski’s way out of the Paradox is that it does permit the concept of truth to be applied to sentences that involve the concept of truth, provided we apply level subscripts to the concept of truth and follow the semantic rule that any subscript inside, say, a pair of quotation marks is smaller than the subscript outside; any violation of this rule produces a meaningless, ungrammatical formal sentence, but not a false one.
 The language of level 1 is the meta-language of the object language in level 0.
 The (semi-formal) sentence “I0 am not true0” violates the subscript rule, as does “I1 am not true1” and so on up the numbered hierarchy. `I0´ is the name of the sentence “I0 am not true0,” which is the obvious candidate for being the Strengthened Liar Sentence in level 0, the lowest level.
 The rule for subscripts stops the formation of either the Classical Liar sentence or the Strengthened Liar Sentence anywhere in the hierarchy.
 The subscript rule permits forming the Liar-like sentence “I0 am not true1.”
 That sentence is the closest the Tarski hierarchy can come to having a Liar Sentence, but it is not really the intended Liar Sentence because of the equivocation with the concept of truth, and it is simply false and leads to no paradox.